 Red Beard might be hidden down a laneway off Trentham’s High Street, but it’s built a reputation that makes it one of the town’s main attractions.
 The beloved and award-winning bakery – founded by local hero, the late John Reid – is home to a 75-tonne Scotch oven that’s been there for more than 100 years, which continues to churn out excellent woodfired sourdough.
 Also find topnotch takes on the usual suspects: pies, sausage rolls and sweets galore.

-Rolling Pin Pies & Cakes, Ocean Grove, Queenscliff and Leopold
+Rolling Pin Pies & Cakes, Ocean Grove, Queenscliff, Leopold and South Geelong

 Regional bakeries aren’t afraid to bandy about a few superlatives, but Rolling Pin got official bragging rights in 2021 when its surf’n’turf pie – the bakery’s signature chunky beef topped with prawns in a rich garlicky, creamy sauce – took out top spot at the Baking Association of Australia’s pie and pastie competition.
 As well as the surprisingly flavoured prize-winner, expect homey country lamb-and-rosemary pies (among other classic and creative fillings), plus fail-safe pasties and sausage rolls.